-Willamette River: Buena Vista to Independence is a 12.4 mile point-to-point trail located near Independence, OR and is rated as moderate.
+Willamette River: Buena Vista to Independence is a 12.4 mile point-to-point trail located near Independence, Oregon and is rated as moderate.
 The trail is primarily used for canoeing and is accessible year-round.

 don't be misled. this is not a hike. it is a float trip and one well worth doing. osprey and eagle's are common. there are lots of places to explore the river banks and the first six miles are fairly secluded. the last five have some river side homes and motor boat activity but I don't thinks it's that bad

 The directions take you to a house at a dead end road which IS NOT the trail head.
 The woman outside was doing some gardening and was very nice to let us know that quite a few people have been making the same mistake.
 Unfortunately there is no trail, it's just a boat ramp.
 Disappointing.